This test is temporarily unavailable. As an alternate, order FVIPL, 75848. For additional details, see test update.

 Vasoactive intestinal polypeptide (VIP) was originally isolated from porcine small intestine and was recognized by its potent vasodilator activity.
 This brain/gut hormone has widespread distribution and is present in neuronal cell bodies localized in the central nervous system, digestive, respiratory, and urogenital tracts, and exocrine, thyroid, and adrenal glands.
 VIP has a wide scope of biological actions.
 The main effects of VIP include relaxation of smooth muscle (bronchial and vascular dilation), stimulation of gastrointestinal water and electrolyte secretion, and release of pancreatic hormones.

-<75 pg/mL
+<86 pg/mL

-VIPoma is unlikely with a 24-hour stool volume below 700 mL.
+Vasoactive intestinal polypeptide-producing tumors are unlikely with a 24-hour stool volume below 700 mL.

-1. Smith SL, Branton SA, Avino AJ, et al: Vasoactive intestinal polypeptide secreting islet cell tumors: a 15-year experience and review of the literature.
+1. Smith SL, Branton SA, Avino AJ, et al. Vasoactive intestinal polypeptide secreting islet cell tumors: a 15-year experience and review of the literature.
 Surgery.
-1998 Dec;124(6):1050-1055
+1998;124(6):1050-1055

-2. Ghaferi AA, Chojnacki KA, Long WD, et al: Pancreatic VIPomas: subject review and one institutional experience.
+2. Ghaferi AA, Chojnacki KA, Long WD, Cameron JL, Yeo CJ.
+Pancreatic VIPomas: subject review and one institutional experience.
 J Gastrointest Surg.
-2008 Feb;12(2):382-393
+2008;12(2):382-393

-3 Eisenhofer G, Grebe S, Cheung NK, et al: Monoamine-producing tumors.
+3. Eisenhofer G, Grebe S, Cheung NK, et al. Monoamine-producing tumors.
 In: Rifai N, Horvath AR, Wittwer CT, eds.
 Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
 6th ed.
 Elsevier; 2018:1421

-Monday, Wednesday
+Monday, Thursday

-This test was developed, and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
-This test has not been cleared or approved by the US Food and Drug Administration.
+This test was developed and its performance characteristics determined by Mayo Clinic in a manner consistent with CLIA requirements.
+It has not been cleared or approved by the US Food and Drug Administration.

 84586